Lambda lifting: Lambda lifting versus closures

 Lambda lifting and closure are both methods for implementing block structured programs.
-It implements block structure by eliminating it.
+Lifting implements block structure by eliminating it.
 All functions are lifted to the global level.
 Closure conversion provides a "closure" which links the current frame to other frames.
 Closure conversion takes less compile time.

 Recursive functions, and block structured programs, with or without lifting, may be implemented using a stack based implementation, which is simple and efficient.
 However a stack frame based implementation must be strict (eager).
 The stack frame based implementation requires that the life of functions be last-in, first-out (LIFO).
 That is, the most recent function to start its calculation must be the first to end.

 Some functional languages (such as Haskell) are implemented using lazy evaluation, which delays calculation until the value is needed.
 The lazy implementation strategy gives flexibility to the programmer.
 Lazy evaluation requires delaying the call to a function until a request is made to the value calculated by the function.
 One implementation is to record a reference to a "frame" of data describing the calculation, in place of the value.
 Later when the value is required, the frame is used to calculate the value, just in time for when it is needed.
 The calculated value then replaces the reference.

 The "frame" is similar to a stack frame, the difference being that it is not stored on the stack.
 Lazy evaluation requires that all the data required for the calculation be saved in the frame.
 If the function is "lifted", then the frame needs only record the function pointer, and the parameters to the function.
 Some modern languages use garbage collection in place of stack based allocation to manage the life of variables.
 In a managed, garbage collected environment, a closure records references to the frames from which values may be obtained.
 In contrast a lifted function has parameters for each value needed in the calculation.